opentable/otj-pg-embedded/README.md

 * Why not _use a maven plugin approach like fabric8-docker-maven?

-Honestly I suspect this is a better approach in that it doesn't try to maintain it's own version of the Docker API, and runs outside the tests, reducing issues like forking and threading conflicts.
-However it would have been too major an overhaul for our users.
+Honestly I suspect this is a better approach in that it doesn't try to maintain its own version of the Docker API, and runs outside the tests, reducing issues like forking and threading conflicts.
+However, it would have been too major an overhaul for our users.

 * "I really prefer the old embedded postgres approach.
 It's faster."
- * We recommend those who prefer the embedded tarball use https://github.com/zonkyio/embedded-postgres which was forked a couple years ago from the embedded branch and is kept reasonably up to date.
+ * We recommend those who prefer the embedded tarball use https://github.com/zonkyio/embedded-postgres which was forked a couple of years ago from the embedded branch and is kept reasonably up to date.
- * Another alternative is flapdoodle's embedded postgres.
+ * Another alternative is Flapdoodle's embedded postgres, but that is deprecated in favor of testcontainers too.

 Both libraries suffer from many of the cons that bedeviled upkeep of this library for years, but they are certainly viable options for many.